The Learjet 40 Exterior. The Learjet has a cabin the size of a very large SUV.

 The Learjet 40 Cabin.
 This private jet is one in a long line of Learjets now made by Bombardier.

-The The LEARJET 40 is great for it's ability to hold up to 8 passengers comfortably, with a range of almost 2000 miles.
-It is considered a Super Light Jet because of the bigger cabin then a regular light jet.
+The Learjet 40 Private Aircraft is great for it's ability to hold up to 8 passengers comfortably, with a range of almost 2000 miles.
+It is considered a super light jet because of the bigger cabin then a regular light jet and greater range.